charlesBerti/hello-docker-k8s/k8s/README.md

 ## Cluster & Master & Node & Namespace
 - cluster: 1 master + n nodes
 - master: a VM or a physical PC which coordinates the cluster.
-Each master installs a *K8S server*.
+Each master installs:
+  - *kube-apiserver*:
+  - *kube-controller-manager*:
+  - *kube-scheduler*:
 - node: a VM or a physical PC which serves as a worker that runs applications.
-Each node has:
+Each node installs:
-  - a *Kubelet* which is an agent for managing the node and communicating with the master
+  - *Kubelet*: an agent for managing the node and communicating with the master
+  - *kube-proxy*: a network proxy to reflect K8S networking services on each node
-  - a container runtime like *Docker engine*
+  - *Docker engine*: a container runtime like
 - master/node: while deploying applications on K8S, the master schedules the containers to run on the nodes.
 The nodes communicate with the master using the K8S API.
 - client: *kubectl* is the CLI.